 Companies that adapt continuous eLearning initiatives with an LMS often see higher growth profits over a period of four years.
 Emphasizing the importance of continuous eLearning is a strategy every organization can implement, regardless of industry or size.

-While it might seem overwhelming to overhaul your company approach and culture when it comes to eLearning, all it takes is establishing an LMS as the primary method of training.
-The LMS has been proven to facilitate a continuous learning culture.
+While it might seem overwhelming to overhaul your approach and culture when it comes to eLearning, all it takes is establishing an LMS as the primary method of training.
+LMS systems have been proven to facilitate a continuous learning culture.
 Other benefits of a continuous learning culture include:

 Increasing efficiency, productivity, and profit growth